hpc/mpifileutils/doc/rst/dsync.1.rst

    Batch files into groups of up to size N during copy operation.

-.. option:: --blocksize SIZE
+.. option:: --bufsize SIZE

    Set the I/O buffer to be SIZE bytes.
 Units like "MB" and "GB" may immediately follow the number without spaces (eg. 8MB).
-The default blocksize is 64MB.
+The default bufsize is 64MB.

 .. option:: --chunksize SIZE